It’s the time of the year that leaves us wondering, “Why have I got so many flies in my house?”

 Cluster flies

 Cluster flies are approximately 8mm long, dark grey, with long wings and gold hair on their back.
-You might find cluster flies in the house all of a sudden in the summer.
+You might suddenly find cluster flies in the house in the summer.
 They will start laying eggs outside as soon as the warmer weather comes.
 Cluster flies will hibernate in your home when the weather starts to turn colder.
 Cluster flies prefer to eat tree sap and plant nectar rather than dead animals or rotten food.
 So they are probably in your home to hibernate and will move outside when the weather gets warmer.

 Various methods can help to get rid of cluster flies: